 I savor these moments of peace and serenity.
 Soon I will be left panting, my heart pounding, my legs shaking as I climb some of the steepest hills on the planet.
-But for now there is nothing more pressing than watching clouds drift past, fisherman cast their lines and children trot off to school.
+But for now there is nothing more pressing than watching the clouds drift past, fisherman cast their lines and children trot off to school.

 We island hop from Bali to Lombok to Sumbawa, each dot of land more beautiful than the last.

 In the month of August, Bali is hectic and crowded with swarms of European holiday-makers.
 We give Kuta Beach a wide berth and head up to the highlands where the air is cool and crisp.
 This side of Bali is not exactly quiet, but bearable.
 The views out over the lakes are stunning and the Hindu temples intriguing.

 In search of more serene surroundings, we push on to Lombok.
 Once past the busy beach town of Senggigi , tourists once again become a rarity (which is how we like it).